Pablo Fontes

 Pablo Fontes (born 27 December 1995) is a Spanish former rugby union and sevens player.

 In early 2014, he was called up to Spanish rugby sevens team to play in a tournament in Las Vegas.
 That same year, on June 14 of 2014, he made his debut with Spain national rugby union team.

 He competed for the Spain national rugby sevens team at the 2016 Summer Olympics.
-He started his career playing in CR Majadahonda and has played in Atlético Madrid Rugby, Alcobendas Rugby, Section Paloise Espoirs and Avenir Castanéen Rugby.
+He started his career playing in CR Majadahonda and has played in Atlético Madrid Rugby, Alcobendas Rugby, Section Paloise and Avenir Castanéen Rugby.
 He retired from rugby at CR Majadahonda, his first team.